 Students have the option of substituting a Work Project for one of the electives.
 If students have a work project in mind related to one of the courses, they may submit a proposal.
 Projects should be related to the captive industry and be able to be completed within 180 days of topic approval.

 C. Students must participate in three “hot topic” webinars offered through ICCIE, VCIA or through approved modules at captive conferences.
-No more than one of the three required webinars may be obtained through documented attendance at approved modules at captive conferences.
 It is expected that ICCIE will be offering a total of four – six such webinars per year.

 An ACI student who cancels a webinar registration within seven days of the teleconference will be asked to pay for the replacement teleconference.